JoachimGoedhart/Simple-lifetime-timelapse-analysis/README.md

 # Simple, fit-free analysis of timelapse FLIM data

-This repository explains how lifetime data acquired with the Leica Stellaris8 can be exported and analysed with ImageJ and R/ggplot2.
+In this repository you will find a step-by-step explanation of how lifetime data acquired with the Leica Stellaris8 can be exported and analysed with ImageJ and R/ggplot2.
 The analysis is simple and fit-free as it uses the arrival times that are determined by the 'Fast FLIM' mode in the Leica Software.
 For a more comprehensive analysis use the full decay.

 The analysis consists of three steps; 1) export the data, 2) quantify ROIs, 3) plot the data.